Cellar doors and farm gates are your surest portals to Tasmanian produce.

 Tasmania’s north-west is blessed with exceptional growing conditions and quality produce.
-Follow the 40-stop Tasting Trail Cradle to Coast to discover artisan producers of cheese and fruits, salmon and hazelnuts, chocolate, truffles - and chocolate truffles.
+Follow the 50-stop Tasting Trail to discover artisan producers of cheese and fruits, salmon and hazelnuts, chocolate, truffles - and chocolate truffles.

 Savour oysters by the lagoon they grew in.
 Lobster and scallops sourced straight from local fishermen.
 Seafood doesn’t come fresher.